The City of Blackduck Public Works

 The City of Blackduck Public Works Department is responsible for the administration and implementation of several services within the City of Blackduck.
 These include street maintenance, water and waste-water services, storm water management, sign maintenance, street lighting, cemetery, and parks.
 In addition, with the help of the city engineer the department is responsible for implementation of capital improvement projects and management of the equipment replacement program.

 The areas of responsibility above require the department to respond to requests for services to the community, coordinate our efforts with County, State and Federal agencies, and above all other things, work with the community in an effort to provide the best possible service available.
 Please feel free to contact our department to address any of your questions or concerns.

 Now Accepting Credit Card Payments & Online Payments

-Make payments for utilities, park reservations, and other bills by calling or visiting us in person.
+Make payments for utilities and other bills by calling or visiting us in person.